 - Pour 1/2 cup sauce (if using) on dough and gently spread it with bottom of a ladle.
 Sprinkle on 1 teaspoon oregano.

 - Place sliced tomatoes on top, followed by half of the fresh mozzarella cheese.

 - Cook on grill for 5 to 10 minutes more, until brown on bottom, and cheese is melted.
 Top with sliced grilled veggies and fresh basil.

 - Repeat with remaining dough.

 - For a low calorie salad pizza, follow through Step 3.
-Then cook additional time until golden brown, remove from heat and top with fresh tossed salad.
+Cook until golden brown, remove from heat, and top with fresh tossed salad.

 - Add capers and black olives.

 Have a picky eater who isn't fond of vegetables?
 Have an assortment of veggies in little dishes and let picky eaters choose the ones they like to decorate their pizza.
 If they create it, there's a good chance they'll eat it.
 Plus, when you make it into a fun art project, the focus is on design, rather than content.